joeld1/pycharm-external-tools/README.md

 ## Note

-Things are not refactored and were designed for my personal use at the moment.
+Things are not refactored and are designed for my personal use at the moment.